GEO for B2B: Why Enterprise Companies Need AI Optimization Now

 Earlier commitment.
 6sense research shows that by the time buyers contact sellers, 95% already have a winning vendor on their Day One shortlist.
 AI influences that list before you ever get to pitch.

-| Aspect | B2C GEO | B2B GEO |
+| Dimension | B2C GEO | B2B enterprise GEO |

 |---|---|---|